hpowell20/cs2063-master/Winter2021/Lab4/README.md

 	* The action of the alarm should be to start ```AlarmReceiver```
 		* The documentation on [alarms](http://developer.android.com/training/scheduling/alarms.html) and [PendingIntent](http://developer.android.com/reference/android/app/PendingIntent.html) should help here
 		* NOTE:
-			* We would typically use alarms for much longer durations.
-For example: for our daily photo app we might set the alarm to run once per day.
+			* We would typically use alarms for much longer durations
+				* For example: for our daily photo app we might set the alarm to run once per day
 			* However, this short interval will be useful for testing and debugging

 2. Run the app